-Akademy (http://akademy.kde.org) is the yearly week-long conference where the KDE community gathers.
-In 2016, it was held as part of QtCon - a join-conference of five communities bound together by their interest in Qt technology.
-In 2015 there were approximately 200 attendees; a similar number are expected in 2017.
+Akademy (http://akademy.kde.org) is KDE's yearly week-long conference.
+The KDE Community gathers en masse in one location for seven days of conferences, workshops and coding.
+In 2017 it was held in Almería, in the south of Spain, and 137 people attended the event.
+In 2016 it was held in Berlin as part of QtCon, a joint conference for five communities bound together by their interest in Qt technology.
+In 2016 there were approximately 200 attendees, and we expect a similar number in 2019.
 Most past events have been organized in universities and colleges, but any location that has the facilities for talks, group sessions and hacking for a full week will be considered.
 We prefer a conference venue that is free or sponsored.

-The conference program is usually structured as follows.
-Friday is used for travel and preregistration by most attendees and probably for the Annual General Assembly of the KDE e.V.
-On Saturday and Sunday, the conference consists of 2 or 3 keynotes and two simultaneous presentation tracks for attendees to choose from.
-The remainder of the week (Monday to Thursday) is used for coding, workshops and Birds of a Feather (BoF) sessions for smaller groups of 10 to 50 people.
+The conference program is usually structured as follows:

+- Most attendees arrive on Friday and pre-register. - On Saturday and Sunday, the conference opens with 2 or 3 keynotes and two simultaneous presentation tracks for attendees to choose from. - The remainder of the week (Monday to Thursday) is used for coding, workshops and Birds of a Feather (BoF) sessions for smaller groups of 10 to 50 people.

 The venue thus needs to offer a big lecture room that fits 150-200 people, a smaller lecture room that fits up to 50-100 people, and several smaller rooms for workshops.

-Akademy requires a location that is easy for international travelers to reach, preferably close to a major airport.
+Akademy requires a location that can be easily reached by international travelers, preferably close to a major airport.
 The conference venue should be able to accommodate the attendees and provide them with excellent Internet access (with WiFi and Ethernet) for all conference activities during the week.
 Furthermore, sleeping accommodations and places to find food should be close to the venue or easily reachable.

-Organizing an Akademy is demanding and requires a significant investment both in terms of time and effort.
-However, accomplishing this rewarding task will be highly recognized and appreciated by the KDE community.
+Organizing Akademy is demanding and requires a significant investment both in terms of time and effort.
+However, successfully organising Akademy is a rewarding task and is highly recognized and appreciated by the KDE Community.